Projects

 GCCF Headquarters Bangladesh

-Bangladesh is consistently cited as one of the countries in the world most vulnerable to natural disasters, including cyclones, storm surge, floods, earthquakes, and landslides .
 Bangladesh’s vulnerability to climate change impacts is due to a combination of geographical factors, such as its flat, low-lying, and delta-exposed topography, and socio-economic factors, including its high population density, levels of poverty, and dependence on agriculture.
-Our young climate leaders now array with same opinion .
-Now they believe about upcoming climate disaster.
-We are also trying to convince them about what we should do right now .

 GCCF Campus Ambassador from BUET – Bangladesh University of Engineering and Technology